Hijabophobia: Manifestations

-Working places
+Workplaces

 European Court of Justice

 A ruling by European Union's top law court, European Court of Justice, on 14 March 2017 allowed the employers "to ban staff from wearing visible religious symbols" such as the hijab.
 The decision was criticized for disguising what Muslims described as "a direct attack on women wearing hijabs at work".
 As a result, by 2017, two women from France and Belgium were dismissed from work since they refused to remove their hijabs.
 Samira Achbita, a woman from Belgium, was dismissed from working in her company (G4S) as a result of the court ruling.
 OpenDemocracy argued that the ruling was ostensibly based on the employer's wish "to portray a position of neutrality", and hence the court ruling was a normalization of hijabophobia.

 Public places

 There are instances where Muslim dress have been banned in public spaces.
 The Muslim burqa was banned by local laws in Spain in 2010, though these laws began to be overturned by the Spanish Supreme Court in 2013.
 Similarly, in 2016, France's Council of State began to overrule a ban on the burkini by over thirty French municipalities as Islamophobic.
-FIFA's ban of the head cover in 2011–2014 is an example of hijabophobia.
 In 2018, Austria banned full-face coverings in order to limit the visibility of orthodox Islam.
 This was criticized by police who were put in the position of charging people for wearing smog and ski masks.
 France and Belgium have enacted a similar ban since 2011.
 In 2015, a partial ban was introduced in the Netherlands and the German parliament banned face coverings while driving in September 2017.
 Hijabophobia also influences the hospitality industry in Malaysia.
 Hotels believe employees that wear the headdress appear less professional; therefore causing islamophobic policies to be implemented.
 On February 16, 2021, The National Assembly of France voted in favor of an “anti-separatism” bill that aims to reinforce the secular system in France by banning the wearing of hijabs for women under 18 while in public.
-In response, #handsoffmyhijab has been spreading across social media platforms.
+In response, #handsoffmyhijab was spread across social media platforms.